cosmos/developer-portal/academy/3-ibc/8-ica.md

 }
 ```

-Alternatively, any relayer operator may initiate a new channel handshake for this Interchain account once the previously set `Active Channel` is in a `CLOSED` state.
-This is done by initiating the channel handshake on the controller chain **using the same portID** associated with the Interchain account in question.
+Alternatively, any relayer operator may initiate a new channel handshake for this interchain account once the previously set `Active Channel` is in a `CLOSED` state.
+This is done by initiating the channel handshake on the controller chain **using the same portID** associated with the interchain account in question.

 </HighlightBox>

-It is important to note that once a channel has been opened for a given Interchain account, new channels cannot be opened for this account until the current `Active Channel` is set to `CLOSED`.
+It is important to note that once a channel has been opened for a given interchain account, new channels cannot be opened for this account until the current `Active Channel` is set to `CLOSED`.

 ### Host API

-The host chain is the chain where the Interchain account is created and the transaction (sent by the controller) is executed.
+The host chain is the chain where the interchain account is created and the transaction (sent by the controller) is executed.

 Therefore, the provided API on the host submodule consists of:

-* `RegisterInterchainAccount`: enables the registration of Interchain accounts on the host, associated with an owner on the controller side.
+* `RegisterInterchainAccount`: enables the registration of interchain accounts on the host, associated with an owner on the controller side.
 * `ExecuteTx`: enables the transaction data to be executed, provided successful authentication.
-* `AuthenticateTx`: checks that the signer of a particular message is the Interchain account associated with the counterparty portID of the channel that the IBC packet was sent on.
+* `AuthenticateTx`: checks that the signer of a particular message is the interchain account associated with the counterparty portID of the channel that the IBC packet was sent on.

 <HighlightBox type="note">